Sitaleki Timani

 Sitaleki Timani (born 19 September 1986), is a Tongan-born, Australian professional rugby union footballer.
 He made his test debut for the Wallabies in 2011.
 His usual position is lock.
 Timani's professional club career spanned eight seasons of Top 14 in France and seven seasons of Super Rugby in Australia.
 He currently plays for the RC Toulonnais in the Top 14.

 Family and early life

 Sitaleki Timani was born in the Tongan village of Kolonga.
 His brothers Sione and Lopeti are both international rugby players.

-Timani played soccer until he attended Liahona High School and was introduced to rugby union.
+Timani played soccer until he attended Tonga College 'Atele and was introduced to rugby union.
 He was selected for the Tongan Schoolboys rugby team in 2003, and won a scholarship to attend Auckland Grammar School in New Zealand.

 He moved to Australia at the age of 19 and switched codes, playing rugby league for Cronulla-Sutherland Sharks in the NRL's Jersey Flegg competition in 2006, and in NSW Premier League in 2007.